khaytsus/rigtool/README.md

   * Switch to Automatic mode
  * f####
   * Switch to frequency in kHz, ie:  f28450
+  * You can combine commands, such as f28450ub will set VFO B to Upper Side Band, frequency 28450.
-  * You may also just type 28450 for a quick frequency change
+  * You may also just type 28450, but cannot combine this with any other commands
  * u/l
   * Switch to Upper/Lower Side Band
  * c